mm6/InternetOfThingsCourse/Syllabus.md

 ### Assignments

 There will be three programming projects equally weighted (40%).
+The third project will be a small group project with a short presentation.

 <!--
 You may replace the third project with a presentation on an IoT related topic.
 The presentation might demonstrate an interesting technology in action or might be a review of a published paper.